rapdev-io/datadog-secret-backend/docs/azure/keyvault.md

 }
 ```

 Support for simple string values can be defined adding the config variable `force_string: true`.
-This will interpret the contents of secret as a string regardless of input, e.g. json.Unmarshal()
+This will interpret the contents of secret as a string regardless of input.

 ```yaml
 # /opt/datadog-secret-backend/datadog-secret-backend.yaml